harrisonlab/phytophthora_fragariae/README.md

 With EER:
 P.fragariae - A4
 The number of ORF RxLRs overlapping Augustus RxLRs:
-207
+208
 The number of Augustus RxLRs overlapping ORF RxLRs:
-207
+208
 The number of RxLRs unique to ORF models:
-81
+89
 The number of RxLRs unique to Augustus models:
-29
+28
 The total number of putative RxLRs are:
-321
+329
 The number of sequences extracted is
-321
+329
 P.fragariae - Bc1
 The number of ORF RxLRs overlapping Augustus RxLRs:
-204
+205
 The number of Augustus RxLRs overlapping ORF RxLRs:
-203
+204
 The number of RxLRs unique to ORF models:
-84
+92
 The number of RxLRs unique to Augustus models:
-28
+27
 The total number of putative RxLRs are:
-318
+326
 The number of sequences extracted is
-318
+326
 P.fragariae - Bc16
 The number of ORF RxLRs overlapping Augustus RxLRs:
-220
+221
 The number of Augustus RxLRs overlapping ORF RxLRs:
-220
+221
 The number of RxLRs unique to ORF models:
-97
+105
 The number of RxLRs unique to Augustus models:
-39
+38
 The total number of putative RxLRs are:
-359
+367
 The number of sequences extracted is
-359
+367
 P.fragariae - Bc23
 The number of ORF RxLRs overlapping Augustus RxLRs:
-206
+208
 The number of Augustus RxLRs overlapping ORF RxLRs:
-206
+208
 The number of RxLRs unique to ORF models:
-86
+94
 The number of RxLRs unique to Augustus models:
-32
+30
 The total number of putative RxLRs are:
-327
+335
 The number of sequences extracted is
-327
+335
 P.fragariae - Nov27
 The number of ORF RxLRs overlapping Augustus RxLRs:
-204
+205
 The number of Augustus RxLRs overlapping ORF RxLRs:
-204
+205
 The number of RxLRs unique to ORF models:
-84
+92
 The number of RxLRs unique to Augustus models:
-27
+26
 The total number of putative RxLRs are:
-317
+325
 The number of sequences extracted is
-317
+325
 P.fragariae - Nov5
 The number of ORF RxLRs overlapping Augustus RxLRs:
-205
+206
 The number of Augustus RxLRs overlapping ORF RxLRs:
-205
+206
 The number of RxLRs unique to ORF models:
-82
+90
 The number of RxLRs unique to Augustus models:
-30
+29
 The total number of putative RxLRs are:
-319
+327
 The number of sequences extracted is
-319
+327
 P.fragariae - Nov71
 The number of ORF RxLRs overlapping Augustus RxLRs:
-203
+204
 The number of Augustus RxLRs overlapping ORF RxLRs:
-203
+204
 The number of RxLRs unique to ORF models:
-84
+92
 The number of RxLRs unique to Augustus models:
-27
+26
 The total number of putative RxLRs are:
-317
+325
 The number of sequences extracted is
-317
+325
 P.fragariae - Nov77
 The number of ORF RxLRs overlapping Augustus RxLRs:
-183
+184
 The number of Augustus RxLRs overlapping ORF RxLRs:
-183
+184
 The number of RxLRs unique to ORF models:
-91
+98
 The number of RxLRs unique to Augustus models:
-32
+31
 The total number of putative RxLRs are:
-308
+315
 The number of sequences extracted is
-308
+315
 P.fragariae - Nov9
 The number of ORF RxLRs overlapping Augustus RxLRs:
-207
+208
 The number of Augustus RxLRs overlapping ORF RxLRs:
-207
+208
 The number of RxLRs unique to ORF models:
-80
+88
 The number of RxLRs unique to Augustus models:
-30
+29
 The total number of putative RxLRs are:
-319
+327
 The number of sequences extracted is
-319
+327
 P.fragariae - ONT3
 The number of ORF RxLRs overlapping Augustus RxLRs:
-201
+203
 The number of Augustus RxLRs overlapping ORF RxLRs:
-201
+203
 The number of RxLRs unique to ORF models:
-91
+101
 The number of RxLRs unique to Augustus models:
-30
+28
 The total number of putative RxLRs are:
-324
+334
 The number of sequences extracted is
-324
+334
 P.fragariae - SCRP245_v2
 The number of ORF RxLRs overlapping Augustus RxLRs:
-204
+205
 The number of Augustus RxLRs overlapping ORF RxLRs:
-204
+205
 The number of RxLRs unique to ORF models:
-87
+95
 The number of RxLRs unique to Augustus models:
-29
+28
 The total number of putative RxLRs are:
-322
+330
 The number of sequences extracted is
-322
+330

 Without EER:
 P.fragariae - A4
 The number of ORF RxLRs overlapping Augustus RxLRs:
-316
+329
 The number of Augustus RxLRs overlapping ORF RxLRs:
-313
+326
 The number of RxLRs unique to ORF models:
-1645
+1,858
 The number of RxLRs unique to Augustus models:
-100
+92
 The total number of putative RxLRs are:
-2067
+2,285
 The number of sequences extracted is
-2067
+2,285
 P.fragariae - Bc1
 The number of ORF RxLRs overlapping Augustus RxLRs:
-315
+329
 The number of Augustus RxLRs overlapping ORF RxLRs:
-311
+324
 The number of RxLRs unique to ORF models:
-1665
+1,871
 The number of RxLRs unique to Augustus models:
-97
+89
 The total number of putative RxLRs are:
-2083
+2,294
 The number of sequences extracted is
-2083
+2,294
 P.fragariae - Bc16
 The number of ORF RxLRs overlapping Augustus RxLRs:
-368
+385
 The number of Augustus RxLRs overlapping ORF RxLRs:
-365
+378
 The number of RxLRs unique to ORF models:
-1849
+2,077
 The number of RxLRs unique to Augustus models:
-119
+111
 The total number of putative RxLRs are:
-2336
+2,569
 The number of sequences extracted is
-2336
+2,569
 P.fragariae - Bc23
 The number of ORF RxLRs overlapping Augustus RxLRs:
-313
+325
 The number of Augustus RxLRs overlapping ORF RxLRs:
-310
+322
 The number of RxLRs unique to ORF models:
-1667
+1,879
 The number of RxLRs unique to Augustus models:
-99
+92
 The total number of putative RxLRs are:
-2084
+2,301
 The number of sequences extracted is
-2084
+2,301
 P.fragariae - Nov27
 The number of ORF RxLRs overlapping Augustus RxLRs:
-313
+327
 The number of Augustus RxLRs overlapping ORF RxLRs:
-310
+323
 The number of RxLRs unique to ORF models:
-1643
+1,848
 The number of RxLRs unique to Augustus models:
-97
+89
 The total number of putative RxLRs are:
-2054
+2,264
 The number of sequences extracted is
-2054
+2,264
 P.fragariae - Nov5
 The number of ORF RxLRs overlapping Augustus RxLRs:
-314
+328
 The number of Augustus RxLRs overlapping ORF RxLRs:
-311
+325
 The number of RxLRs unique to ORF models:
-1639
+1,844
 The number of RxLRs unique to Augustus models:
-96
+88
 The total number of putative RxLRs are:
-2051
+2,262
 The number of sequences extracted is
-2051
+2,262
 P.fragariae - Nov71
 The number of ORF RxLRs overlapping Augustus RxLRs:
-319
+332
 The number of Augustus RxLRs overlapping ORF RxLRs:
-316
+328
 The number of RxLRs unique to ORF models:
-1634
+1,838
 The number of RxLRs unique to Augustus models:
-98
+90
 The total number of putative RxLRs are:
-2052
+2,260
 The number of sequences extracted is
-2052
+2,260
 P.fragariae - Nov77
 The number of ORF RxLRs overlapping Augustus RxLRs:
-291
+307
 The number of Augustus RxLRs overlapping ORF RxLRs:
-289
+304
 The number of RxLRs unique to ORF models:
-1646
+1,859
 The number of RxLRs unique to Augustus models:
-102
+93
 The total number of putative RxLRs are:
-2041
+2,262
 The number of sequences extracted is
-2041
+2,262
 P.fragariae - Nov9
 The number of ORF RxLRs overlapping Augustus RxLRs:
-321
+335
 The number of Augustus RxLRs overlapping ORF RxLRs:
-316
+329
 The number of RxLRs unique to ORF models:
-1668
+1,879
 The number of RxLRs unique to Augustus models:
-94
+86
 The total number of putative RxLRs are:
-2083
+2,299
 The number of sequences extracted is
-2083
+2,299
 P.fragariae - ONT3
 The number of ORF RxLRs overlapping Augustus RxLRs:
-323
+337
 The number of Augustus RxLRs overlapping ORF RxLRs:
-319
+333
 The number of RxLRs unique to ORF models:
-1720
+1,942
 The number of RxLRs unique to Augustus models:
-100
+92
 The total number of putative RxLRs are:
-2149
+2,377
 The number of sequences extracted is
-2149
+2,377
 P.fragariae - SCRP245_v2
 The number of ORF RxLRs overlapping Augustus RxLRs:
-317
+330
 The number of Augustus RxLRs overlapping ORF RxLRs:
-314
+326
 The number of RxLRs unique to ORF models:
-1629
+1,848
 The number of RxLRs unique to Augustus models:
-107
+100
 The total number of putative RxLRs are:
-2060
+2,284
 The number of sequences extracted is
-2060
+2,284
 ```

 H) From ORF gene models - Hmm evidence of CRN effectors